gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 ## Build

-With your new Gatsby application complete, it's time to integrate it into your existing HTML website.
+With your new Gatsby application taking shape, it's time to integrate it into your existing HTML website.
 If you were to build the Gatsby application into static files now and upload them in the place of the existing HTML files, the paths of the links made by Gatsby would not be correct.
 There are a couple of Gatsby configuration options to fix this.

 ### Path Prefix